atomicwhale/obol-guides/charon_multiple.md

 This guide is based on this assumptions:
 **You are runing the BN/EC separately to Charon.** This is highly recommended because it makes managing each Charon node much easier, and you don't need to bring the BN/EC down when making changes to the ocnfiguration.
+**If you arae running one CDVN with the EC/BN clients and wants to spin up more CDVN instance on the same machine.
+Please read the short section "Pluggin more Charon to one CDVN with EC/BN" at the end of the guide.

-1. [Disclaimer] This setup is for testig, or running multiple nodes for different clusters.
-It is highly reccomanded to run each nodes on separated machines in a production environment.
+1. [Disclaimer] This setup is for testing, or if you are running multiple nodes for different clusters.
+Please do not run more than one Charon nodes from the same cluster on a single machine as it creats a single point of failure.
+Please run each node on a separated machine in a production environment.
 2. [Hardware] Make sure the machine is capable of running multiple nodes.
 Around 1-1.5 GB RAM is needed per node (without EC/BN).
 3. [Ports] Different P2P ports are needed for different nodes, DO NOT use the same ports.
 Instruction on how to change the port can be found below.
 4. [Note] Each P2P port need to be forwarded if you are running behind a NAT (e.g. home router/gateway).